IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 • Can I sleep on my side with broken ribs?

-Sleeping on your side may cause additional rib pain and discomfort, potentially hindering healing.
+This may cause additional rib pain and discomfort, potentially hindering healing.

 Instead, sleeping in an elevated position, propped up on pillows, can help alleviate pain and promote better breathing.